 Entrepreneur, Author, and Filmmaker in Washington, DC

-One of the biggest attributes Alyscia says she has gained from her mother is her determination.
-“I cannot recall a day that my mother ever used her stroke as an excuse.
-Paralysis on the left side of her mother’s body did not stop her from doing anything on her own, from driving, cooking, cleaning, washing clothes to disciplining me and my brothers.
-My mother is a strong woman.”
-Alyscia said this determined characteristic was instilled in her at a very young age because of her mother's example.
+After my mom suffered a stroke, my family and I moved from Germany to Corona Queens, New York, where my maternal grandparents relocated from Trinidad.
+One of the biggest attributes I've gained from her mother is her determination.
+I cannot recall a day that she ever used her stroke as an excuse.
+Paralysis on the left side of her body didn't stop her from doing anything on her own.
+This determined characteristic was instilled in me at a very young age because of my mother's example.